aminography/PrimeDatePicker/README.md

 - calendar animations & transition parameters
 - *etc*

-In this way, a set of theme factory class are provided to specify theme parameters.
+In this way, a set of customizable theme factory classes are provided to specify theme parameters.
 By default, there are two concrete subclasses for the them factory:

 - [`DarkThemeFactory`](library/src/main/java/com/aminography/primedatepicker/picker/theme/DarkThemeFactory.kt)